Pshy0/pshy_merge/HELP.md

 ## pshy_lua_commands

 Mainly debug commands.
-**Those features will only work for the loader, and may not run in some rooms (to respect some rules).**
+**Those features may only work for the loader, and may not run in some rooms (to respect some rules).**

 | Command | Description |
 | ------- | ----------- |